Missouri’s Springfield Propels Renewable Natural Gas Project to Harness Biogas Resources

 In March, City Council approved the use of the design-build project delivery method for the RNG project.
 Environmental Services subsequently issued a Request for Qualifications and expects design proposals from shortlisted firms by August.

-With anticipated commencement in fall, the project targets bringing RNG capability online by fall of 2025, marking a significant step towards sustainable waste management and renewable energy production for the City of Springfield.
+With anticipated commencement in fall, the project targets bringing RNG capability online by fall of 2025, marking a significant step towards sustainable waste and renewable energy production for the City of Springfield.

 Add a comment